 - Administer child assessments using the ASQ tool as prescribed and conduct parent-teacher conferences bi-annually.

 3. Program Support

-Leverage volunteers and interns to increase organizational capacity within Child Development Center.
+- Leverage volunteers and interns to increase organizational capacity within the Child Development Center.

 4. Other Duties as assigned